 Los Angeles Real Estate Information

 Homes in the Los Angeles real estate market are expensive compared to other markets in the United States.
-The laid-back lifestyle, economic opportunities, and the awesome weather continues to attracted people to the region as it has for well over a century.
+The laid-back lifestyle, economic opportunities, and the awesome weather attracts people to the region (as it has for well over a century).
 The steady influx of new residents keeps a consistent upward pressure on home prices here.
 Sure, a handful of broader economic downturns create price dips along the way, but housing price bottoms here are shallower and shorter than other parts of the United States.
 The L.A. market rebounds faster, too.

 The next rapid expansion came after World War II, partly because of VA loans (a benefit of the G.I.
 Bill) and the desire of returning servicemen and women to start families.
 During the postwar era, Los Angeles neighborhoods built in the nearby San Fernando and San Gabriel Valleys during the 1920s began filling in, forming a population growth pattern of outward, concentric circles starting in Downtown Los Angeles.